Understanding 20 out of 28: Percentages, Fractions, and Real-World Applications

 Understanding Percentage Increase and Decrease

 Percentages are also used to represent increases and decreases.
-Let’s say the price of an item increased from $20 to $28.
+Still, let’s say the price of an item increased from $20 to $28.
 To calculate the percentage increase, we first find the difference: $28 - $20 = $8.
-Then, we divide this difference by the original price and multiply by 100: ($8/$20) * 100 = 40%.
+Plus, then, we divide this difference by the original price and multiply by 100: ($8/$20) * 100 = 40%.
 The price increased by 40%.

 Frequently Asked Questions (FAQ)